sisouza/moviesapp/README.md

 ## ABOUT THIS PROJECT

-Simple Rest API Movies CRUD in c# using MongoDB Database
+Simple Rest API Movies CRUD in c# using MongoDB Database.

 ## ENDPOINTS

 ``
 POST - Create a new movie